Haivision/srt/docs/API.md

 for it in the legacy/C++ API (udt.h): `UDT::setstreamid` and
 `UDT::getstreamid`.
 This option doesn't make sense in Rendezvous connection;
-the result might be that simply one side will override the value from the other side and it's the matter of luck which one would win.
+the result might be that simply one side will override the value from the other side and it's a matter of luck which one would win.

 ---